Brighton Trusts Lawyer

 What Assets Should Be Kept Out of a Living Trust?

 A living trust allows you to transfer assets like real estate, investments, and personal property into a trust managed by a trustee for your beneficiaries, but certain assets should not be included.
 Retirement accounts such as 401(k)s and IRAs should remain outside the trust to preserve their tax benefits, and life insurance policies placed in a trust may lose their tax-free status upon the insured’s death.
 Assets requiring specific management, such as funds for a special needs child, may be better handled through a special needs trust.
 Additionally, once assets are placed in a living trust, you lose direct control over them and will need the trustee’s approval for any sales or use, so it’s crucial to only transfer assets you are comfortable relinquishing control over.
-Consulting an attorney can help you understand the legal and financial implications of placing assets in a trust and determine if it aligns with your estate planning goals.
+Documents like a medical power of attorney are also typically kept separate from the trust, but planning for medical decisions is an essential part of a comprehensive estate plan to ensure your wishes are respected.

 Contact Our Amazing Trusts Attorneys Today!